Best Android Phone For Long Battery Life

 Best for sleekness

-Samsung Galaxy S7 edge
+Samsung Galaxy S8+

-See at AT&T See at Sprint See at T-Mobile See at Verizon See at Amazon
+See at AT&T See at Sprint See at T-Mobile See at Verizon See at Samsung

-Battery life is subjective, of course, but having a bigger battery cell certainly helps.
-That, coupled with efficient software, is the recipe for all-day battery, and sometimes longer.
+The Galaxy S8+ is the spiritual battery successor to the Galaxy S7 edge, and despite having a slightly smaller battery does an amazing job keeping the phone alive for as long as possible.
+That's partly due to the amazing efficiency of the Snapdragon 835 chip, which we're starting to see in more devices this year, but the GS8+ manages to outlast them all.

-The Galaxy S7 edge has 3,600mAh cell that rivals much larger phones.
-It's amazing how slim and light the phone is considering how much juice they were able to fit into the device.
-Samsung also employs some software optimizations to ensure the phone keeps chugging along all day, too, including a very smart Power saving mode, and a last-resort Ultra power saving mode, which many other companies have since copied.
+Bottom line: The Galaxy S8+ is a sleek, sophisticated and powerful Android phone — probably the best available overall — with amazing battery life.

 One More thing: This highly-rated device is available at all four major carriers in the U.S., but if you'd rather live dangerously and contract-free, Samsung offers an unlocked model that also works overseas.